This delicious and classic Stuffed Manicotti, is the perfect “company’s coming” supper. Learn my trick for easily filling the noodles.

 - To begin, start a pot of salted boiling water for your manicotti noodles.

-- Add in 1/3 cup of the grated Parmesan cheese, a cup of the shredded mozzarella cheese.
+- Add in 1/3 cup of the grated parmesan cheese and a cup of the shredded mozzarella cheese.
 Mix these until completely combined.

 - Spoon the mixture into a quart or gallon sized zip-lock back.
 Press the mixture towards one of the corners and twist the top tight, just like you are about to pipe frosting onto a cake.
 Set this aside for now.